zpoint/CPython-Internals/Interpreter/gc/gc.md

 step2, do **update_refs** in **unreachable**

-notice, the first bit flag of `b` is set, indicate that it's finalizer is called
+notice, the first bit flag of `b` in **_gc_prev** is set, indicate that it's finalizer is called

 ![finalize3](https://github.com/zpoint/CPython-Internals/blob/master/Interpreter/gc/finalize3.png)

 step3, do **subtract_refs** in **unreachable**

+this step aims to elimate the reference cycle among objects in **unreachable**

+then, traverse every object in **unreachable**, check if any object with the value of copy of the reference count > 0, if so, it means at least one object in **unreachable** makes outer object create new reference to this object, then go to step4

+if not, after traverse, collecte all objects in **unreachable** and return

 ![finalize4](https://github.com/zpoint/CPython-Internals/blob/master/Interpreter/gc/finalize4.png)